What's happening at Andover's Orton-Gillingham Reading Center located on Main Street?

 We are Merrimack Valley's foremost Orton-Gillingham certified practitioners for dyslexia and reading differences.
-Our team of O-G certified practitioners have also raised children with dyslexia, processing and executive function differences; understanding your child's need very well.
-To inquire into our availability, please contact us by email with details about your child and your location, and we'll respond as quickly as possible. - click here!
+Our team of O-G certified practitioners have also raised children with dyslexia, processing and executive function differences; with our first-hand understanding of your child's need very well.
+To inquire into our availability, please contact us by email with details about your child and your location, and we'll respond as quickly as possible.
+Please contact our center by sending an email.
+Click here!

-As members of the International Dyslexia Association and IMSLEC, we are compassionate Certified Orton-Gillingham (O-G) Therapeutic professionals; who have raised dyslexic children and understand your needs very well.
-Our reading center has been designed to be a welcoming and positive learning environment.
-It is located at 125 Main Street, Andover, Massachusetts.
-With a school's permission, we will travel to work with your child in your school within a 5 mile radius.
+As members of the International Dyslexia Association IDA , and the accredited International Multisensory Structured Language Education Council IMSLEC , we are compassionate Certified Orton-Gillingham (O-G) Therapeutic professionals.
+Our reading center is designed to be a welcoming and positive learning environment.
 Working one-on-one, we follow the strict Orton-Gillingham procedures, protocols, and Scope and Sequence.
 Orton-Gillingham depends upon a highly structured and systematic approach.

 Symptoms of a Dyslexic Learner and a Reading Difference